facebookresearch/Meta_SecAlign/README.md

 + Configure gemini keys in ```data/gemini_configs.yaml```
 > default: \n - client_class: "genai.Client" \n - api_key: "..."

+# Demo
++ You can run ```demo.py``` to see the SecAlign defense in action.
+Try to come up with creative injected prompts to break our defense!

 # [Optional] SecAlign Preference Optimization
 + To train SecAlign models from scratch, first install the conda environment for training (TODO: merge with evaluation environment)
 > conda env create -n secalign_training python==3.12 \